 Ongoing Data and Knowledge Gaps

 One of the biggest challenges for the ongoing conservation of the Wood Turtle is a lack of understanding around population trends.
 Across Canada, the entire population is estimated to be decreasing by 10% every three generations.
-That’s not a good outlook for a species estimated to contain just 6000-12,000 individuals.
-In Atlantic Canada, however, there is little data available to inform local actions.
+That’s not a good outlook for a species estimated to include just 6000-12,000 individuals.
+In Atlantic Canada, there is little data available to inform local actions.

 The adopted federal Recovery Plan states that no published population data exists in Nova Scotia and New Brunswick.
 Several surveys have been carried out, however, including ongoing monitoring and stewardship work by Clean Annapolis River Project, the Canadian Wildlife Service, and the Department of Lands and Forestry.
 Altogether, the Nova Scotian population is expect to range between 2000-7000 individuals, found within 35 primary watersheds.